 Length-tension curve for skeletal muscle contraction

 Muscle elasticity is facilitated by the collagen layer of the sarcolemma and connective tissue between the muscle fibers.
 When a resting muscle is engaged, its tension will rise.
 That means, the longer a muscle is in a state of strain, the more force has to be exerted.
-This interaction is called length-tension curve.
+This interaction is called the length-tension curve.

-Clinical feature: In case of excessive strain, muscle fibers are destroyed, which is colloquially known as a muscle tear.
+Clinical feature: In the case of excessive strain, muscle fibers are destroyed, which is colloquially known as a muscle tear.

 Smooth Muscle Contraction